Care Home Health related deaths

 Birmingham and Solihull Integrated Care… Birmingham and Solihull Mental Health N…

-Concerns summary A patient with escalating mental health concerns, including suicidal ideation, did not receive critical psychiatrist input because the GP's urgent referral was incorrectly diverted by the single point of access system.
+Concerns summary (AI summary) A patient with escalating mental health concerns, including suicidal ideation, did not receive critical psychiatrist input because the GP's urgent referral was incorrectly diverted by the single point of access system.

 Irene White